Daniel-KM/Omeka-S-module-BulkEdit/README.md

 - Convert a value to another data type
 - Update or remove the owner
 - Update value suggest labels
+- apply visibility for values
+- fill label for Value Suggest values
+- remove specified values
+- update order of media
+- explode item into multiple items by media
+- explode pdf into multiple images (mainly for iiif)
+- update media visibility
 - Update the media html via item or media
 - Update the media type (mime-type) of a media